pinglab-intern/CardioKG/README.md

 This project offers the wonderful opportunity to learn and build cutting-edge machine learning models in graph data.
 Participants will get hands-on experience with GNN and KG libraries (e.g.,  Neo4j, DGL, and Pytorch Geometric).

 ### Scientific Goal:
-Understanding the role of drug in Cardiovascular Disease through a molecular mechanism and adverse effects associated with ion-channel proteins is the core of the scientific goal of the project.
-Prediction of the possible links between OS and CVD terms based on KG built through text mining of millions of documents opens a new research horizon.
+Understanding the role of drug in Cardiovascular Disease through a molecular mechanism and adverse effects associated drug target proteins is the core of the scientific goal of the project.
+Prediction of the possible links between Drug and Drug target proteins/ Drug and Diseases opens a new research horizon.
 Newly predicted associations could provide further insight into the molecular mechanism and disease pathogenesis.

 ### References
 1. [Learning HeteroGraph Pytorch Gemometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/heterogeneous.html)